 A Debt-free Beginning

 There are no interest payments to make with 401(k) business financing.
-This alone can reduce overhead and potentially allow a businessperson to reinvest more into growing their business because they don’t have debt to repay.
+Without interest payments, you can reduce overhead.
+You could even reinvest more cash into growing your business because you don’t have debt to repay.

 No Collateral to Qualify

-Funding is obtained without using any personal property as collateral.
+You can get funding without using (and risking) any personal property as collateral.

 A Quicker Path to Profitability

-Utilizing your retirement funds to finance a new business offers a tax-free, penalty-free way to access capital without borrowing money.
+Using your retirement funds to finance a new business offers a tax-free, penalty-free way to access capital without borrowing money.
 Launching your business debt-free lowers overhead and eliminates monthly payments to a lender.
-Without loan payments to make, your new venture may become profitable sooner rather than later.
+Without loan payments, your new venture could become profitable sooner rather than later.

-Using the ROBS arrangement allows you to avoid the tax-penalty that normally occurs when withdrawing retirement funds early.
+Using ROBS lets you avoid the tax-penalty that normally occurs when withdrawing retirement funds early.
 This means you can put more of your money to work for you, rather than waste it on needless penalties.
-The funding transaction isn’t a loan, so it doesn’t require monthly payments with interest.
-However, you still have the ability to make salary deferrals into your new 401(k) plan and continue saving for retirement.
-In addition, as your business succeeds, the value of your stock rises, increasing the return on investment for your retirement account.
+The funding transaction isn’t a loan, so it doesn’t need monthly payments with interest.
+You still can make salary deferrals into your new 401(k) plan and continue saving for retirement.
+As your business succeeds, the value of your stock rises, which increases the return on investment for your retirement account.